isoaxe/jammming/README.md

 ### `npm start`

-Runs the app in development mode.
+Runs the app in development mode via `node server.js`.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits to the source code.
 You will also see any lint errors in the console.

 ![Jammming Screenshot](./Jammming%20Screenshot.png?raw=true)